Course Proposal and Instructor Application Form

 - OLLI offers audio-visual and computer equipment training sessions for new and returning instructors.
 How-to guides are available upon request, too.
 If you plan to use audio-visual or computer equipment in your classroom, you must be able to operate it.
 If you are not comfortable using the technology that you will need to teach your course, it is your responsibility to contact the OLLI office to request training.
 We recommend you do so at least two weeks in advance your first class session.

 - The Curriculum Committee reserves the right to deny an application/proposal which does not meet every requirement.
+The Curriculum Committee also reserves the right to edit your course proposal for accuracy, conciseness, or clarity.

 For general questions about teaching at OLLI, please visit OLLI's instructor FAQs page.